 What I am talking about:

 A psychological definition says that forgiveness is “a conscious, deliberate decision to release feelings of resentment or vengeance toward a person or group who has harmed you.”
-Why is it so hard to let go of these feelings?
+But why is it so hard to let go of these feelings?

 For one, it’s not fair.
-Our human bent towards a desire for justice is violated, and so our heart begins a trial of its own — judge, jury, and all — but the perpetrator is a no-show.
+Our humanness is bent toward a desire for justice, and that desire is violated.
+Thus, our hearts begins a trial of their own—judge, jury and all—but the perpetrator is a no-show.
 Secondly, it affects how we think of ourselves.
 When deeply wronged, we often truly believe it’s because we are flawed and unlovable.
 You think if you were better in some way, then this person wouldn’t have done what they did.
-It can take a long time to get out of that pit and when you do, you’re angry.
+It can take a long time to get out of that pit.
+When you do, you might be angry.

-Which leads me to my next point.
-You think, if you forgive this person, then you’re letting them off the hook for their transgression.
+Moreover, you might think that if you forgive this person, then you’re letting them off the hook for their transgression.
 It seems like releasing the feelings associated with the hurt means pardoning the guilty.
 It doesn’t.
-One of the most important steps in moving towards true forgiveness is really identifying and naming how you were wronged.
+One of the most important steps in moving toward true forgiveness is really identifying and naming how you were wronged.

 It seems like releasing the feelings associated with the hurt means pardoning the guilty.
 It doesn’t.

 Our memory often helps wounds fade over time; in that sense, time does help heal wounds.
 But I’ve found that what really helps expedite the process is gratitude.
-Oodles have already been written about the benefits of gratitude, but I want to zoom in on the connective tissue between gratitude and forgiveness.
+There is a deep connection between gratitude and forgiveness.

 First, remember that you should not expect that thankfulness will just naturally increase; this is a practice that must be intentionally cultivated.
 Once you intentionally grow in this area, the good things in your life become magnified, and the things you’ve lost because dwarfed.